 On their careers platform for science and research, you can find job offers of Baden-Württemberg’s institutions of higher education and research institutes as well as other employers that are of interest for your academic career.
 This service is offered in cooperation with academics, the largest career portal for science and research in Germany.

 For more information, follow the link: Baden-Württemberg International

 Berlin Partner for Business and Technology supports companies and scientists who want to move to and work in Berlin.
 Brain City Berlin provides an overview of the science hub Berlin, offers insights into the latest research issues and news from the Berlin science scene and introduces you to their ambassadors.

 For more information, follow the link: Berlin Partner for Business and Technology

 Dual Career and Family

-The Dual Career Network Germany (DCND) is a network of dual career service facilities at German universities to strengthen the exchange of experience and competence among themselves and the international visibility.
-For mobile information search couples, the DCND provides an overview of colleges with direct links to the respective Dual Careers service.
+The Dual Career Network Germany (DCND) is a network of dual career services at German universities, higher education institutions and non-university scientific institutions as well as regional dual career networks with a link to the scientific landscape.
+It aims to strengthen the exchange of experience and competence within their network and to increase visibility on an international level.
+For dual career partners, the DCND provides a map with their members and direct links to the respective dual career services.

 For more information, follow the link: Dual Career Network Germany